jacabenga/Dangermond_Preserve_HSI_SSL/README.md

-## Spectral Differences of reflectance signals (within one single date).
+## Spectral Differences of reflectance signals: Vegetation Alliance type within one single date.

 This section shows similar results as above (**Bidimensional Histogram of Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Alliance type (3 coarse classes), instead of by pixel count.
 With this, we want to see whether different vegetation alliance types show clustering in the BHSD.